krishnan-mani/draft-awsome-cloudformation/conventions.md

-- We follow a convention to organise the CloudFormation template files and related artifacts.
+- We follow some conventions to organise the CloudFormation template files and related artifacts.
 These are as follows
   - All artifacts for one kind of CloudFormation stack (such as "collaborate-on-repositories") are located within a single folder
   - The following files are located within the folder for each stack
     - template.json: CloudFormation template